The people of Iraq continue to suffer the brutal effects of years of conflict and sectarian violence and COVID-19.

 Pandemic-related school closures affected millions of children, jeopardizing their futures and heightening risks of violence, exploitation and abuse.
 Only two in five households have safely-managed drinking water.

 The number of children and adolescents living in poverty is on track to double, from 20 percent to 40 percent, according to country's own assessment conducted with support from UNICEF and the World Bank.

-UNICEF is on the ground helping Iraq's families rebuild their lives
+UNICEF's ongoing response is focused on helping Iraq's families rebuild their lives.
+With partners, UNICEF has:

 UNICEF is appealing for donor support in order to continue to improve and sustain essential services amid overlapping crises.